aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/SeedlingKing.md

 However, move 3 will not be used if there are already 3 or more enemy party members.
 What happens in that situation when it is selected is decided by the following logic:

-- If `hp` / `maxhp` is 0.5 or lower, Move 1 is used
+- If [HPPercent](../../Actors%20states/HPPercent.md) is 0.5 or lower, Move 1 is used
 - Otherwise, if hardmode is false, the entire action ends with no moves being used
 - Otherwise (hardmode is true), move 4 is used

 ## Pre move logic
 The following logic always happen at the start of the actor turn.

-The game determines if we are before or after phase transition threshold by checking if `hp` / `maxhp` floored is 0.5 or below.
+The game determines if we are before or after phase transition threshold by checking if [HPPercent](../../Actors%20states/HPPercent.md) is 0.5 or below.
 If it is and `data[0]` is 0, it means the transition has yet to happen.
 Notably, it sets `moves` to 2 which grants 2 actor turns per main turns to this enemy (excluding the current main turns).
 This is the phase transition logic:

 - If hardmode is true, [SetCondition](../../Actors%20states/Conditions%20methods/SetCondition.md) called to inflict the [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) condition on the new enemy for 9999999 main turns (effectively infinite)
 - [Emoticon](../../../Entities/EntityControl/EntityControl%20Methods.md) called with emote `Exclamation` for 50 time